jkumar1006/Optical-Character-Recognition/README.md

 6️⃣ Handle errors & log issues for debugging.

+---
-🎯 Use Cases
+# 🎯 Use Cases

-📌 Automated Image Analysis – Extract insights from images for research & reports.📌 Bulk Content Digitization – Convert images into structured data for storage.📌 AI-Powered Image Interpretation – Identify objects, descriptions, and contextual data.
+📌 Automated Image Analysis – Extract insights from images for research & reports.
+📌 Bulk Content Digitization – Convert images into structured data for storage.
+📌 AI-Powered Image Interpretation – Identify objects, descriptions, and contextual data.

 This project enables AI-powered automated image processing, offering a seamless transformation of images into structured insights! 🚀